Last Updated on June 3, 2026

 Praça do Comércio, a large square in the waterfront, is the perfect introduction to Lisbon.
 It’s large, open and even though very popular, it never really feels too crowded.
 The waterfront is also a great place to hang out and see the sunset while listening to street performers.

-Some people still refer to Praça do Comércio as the Royal Square ( Terreiro do Paço ), as it was the location of the Royal Palace, until it got destroyed by the earthquake of 1755.
+Some people still refer to Praça do Comércio as the Royal Square (Terreiro do Paço), as it was the location of the Royal Palace, until it got destroyed by the earthquake of 1755.
 To celebrate Lisbon’s reconstruction, Rua Augusta Arch was built, which now serves as an entrance.
 You can also climb to the top of it for some great panoramic views of the square, Tagus River and Baxia neighborhood.

 Walk Rua de Augusta

 When you walk through the Arch, you’ll find yourself on Rua de Augusta, the most touristy street in Lisbon.
-This pedestrian street is lined with shops and restaurants, and even though you might be tempted to stop at one of them, I highly advise you against it.
-Most of these places are way overpriced and mediocre at best, and you can find a much better meal elsewhere.
+This pedestrian street is lined with shops and restaurants, and even though you might be tempted to stop at one of them, you may want to save your appetite for some of the better restaurants in Lisbon.

 Where to stay in Lisbon

-Some of the best neighborhoods to stay in Lisbon are Baxia ( Downtown ), Chiado and Alfama.
+Some of the best neighborhoods to stay in Lisbon are Baxia (Downtown), Chiado and Alfama.
 They are all a bit different, but have one thing in common and that is a central location to many of Lisbon’s attractions.
 Here are a few good hotel choices:

-• Hotel do Chiado – this beautiful hotel is right in the middle of Chiado/ Baxia district.
+- Hotel do Chiado – this beautiful hotel is right in the middle of Chiado/ Baxia district.
 The rooms with balconies or terraces have spectacular views of the city and São Jorge castle.

-• Figueira by the Beautique Hotels – a beautiful, boutique hotel in very central location in Baxia.
+- Figueira by the Beautique Hotels – a beautiful, boutique hotel in very central location in Baxia.

-• Lisboa Carmo – a charming, cozy hotel in Chiado, just a short walk away from many Lisbon attractions.
+- Lisboa Carmo – a charming, cozy hotel in Chiado, just a short walk away from many Lisbon attractions.

-• Memmo Alfama Hotel – this boutique hotel is located in the heart of Alfama, just steps away from the São Jorge Castle.
+- Memmo Alfama Hotel – this boutique hotel is located in the heart of Alfama, just steps away from the São Jorge Castle.
 From the roof top terrace, you can enjoy some of the best views of the city and Tagus River.

-Day 2 – Lisbon / Alfama
+Day 2 – Lisbon – Alfama

 The second day in Lisbon is centered around exploring my favorite neighborhood in the city, Alfama.
 It’s the oldest, most authentic and picturesque area in the city.
 It’s also the only district of Lisbon, that got spared during the earthquake of 1755.